Cantor’s Diagonal Proof

 If you have come to this page expecting a denunciation of the method used in Georg Cantor’s diagonal proof, you may be disappointed.
-There is absolutely nothing wrong with the underlying method of the Diagonal proof, provided (as for any other proof method) that it is used without making additional unfounded assumptions, so that proofs using the method can be perfectly valid proofs.
-However, the conventional presentation of the Diagonal proof does include assumptions that are unfounded and illogical, and which give rise to the conventional claim that there are numbers that can never be defined, and that there are ‘more’ of these ‘indefinable’ numbers than definable numbers, even though there is no limit to the quantity of definable real numbers.
+There is absolutely nothing wrong with the underlying method of the Diagonal proof, provided (as for any other proof method) that it is used without making additional unfounded assumptions.
+The method gives perfectly valid proofs; for example, in a given mathematical system, it proves that there cannot be a one-to-one correspondence of the real numbers and natural numbers of that system.

-We will do a logical analysis of the proof below (you can also see a more formal version at On Considerations of Language in the Diagonal Proof ).
+An analysis of the proof is given below (you can also see a more formal version at PDF On Considerations of Language in the Diagonal Proof ).
 For convenience, we are going to give the proof in terms of the binary system (see Number Systems), though it applies equally well for the decimal system.
 We will use the binary system because this makes everything a lot simpler – in the binary system, the only symbols used to define numbers are 0, 1 and the binary point, e.g.

 0.1 in decimal notation this means a tenth, in binary notation it means a half,